jeromecoupe/webstoemp/src/content/blogposts/2021-08-06-modular-code-with-nunjucks-eleventy.md

 I am personally really fond of the HTML first approach taken by Nunjucks and Eleventy for server-side rendered components.

 However, it seems (server-side rendered first) JavaScript components are banging hard on the door of the SSG world lately.
-Projects like [eleventy-plugin-vue](https://www.netlify.com/blog/2020/09/18/eleventy-and-vue-a-match-made-to-power-netlify.com/), [Slinkity](https://slinkity.dev/) and [Astro](https://astro.build/) all seem to be moving into that direction.
+Projects like [eleventy-plugin-vue](https://www.netlify.com/blog/2020/09/18/eleventy-and-vue-a-match-made-to-power-netlify.com/), [Slinkity](https://slinkity.dev/) and [Astro](https://astro.build/) are all moving in this direction.

-We will probably soon all write all-encompassing server-side rendered first, hydrated on demand components handling data, markup, styling and interactions.
-Blimey, that was a buzzwords-loaded last sentence of a blogpost if I ever wrote one ...
+I have a feeling we might soon all write all-encompassing server-side rendered first, hydrated on demand components handling data, markup, styling and interactions.